jaramp/maybe-masked-masked/CONTRIBUTING.md

 ### Build Outputs

-The compiled DLL will appear under `NameOfMod/bin/Release/netstandard2.1/`.
+The compiled DLL will appear under `MaybeMaskedMasked/bin/Release/netstandard2.1/`.
 The DLL will also be automatically copied into your BepInEx plugins folder.
-See variables in `NameOfMod.csproj`:
+See variables in `MaybeMaskedMasked.csproj`:

 - `GameDir`: Install location for Lethal Company
 - `BepInExDir`: Location of active BepInEx folder, which may depend on your mod manager.